-Emergencies can be reported to the Public Safety office by phone and through the LiveSafe app via text or telephone.
+Emergencies can be reported to the Public Safety office by phone or in person.
 Both anonymous and non-anonymous reports can be made.
-The dormitories are all equipped with telephones and there are courtesy phones on campus.
 The officers are on campus and available 24/7; the director of Public Safety, the assistant dean, and the mental health counselors are also on call 24/7 and can be contacted by calling Public Safety.